readium/readium-lcp-server/README.md

     location where the encrypted Publication associated with the License Document will be downloaded from the Web.
     This access point corresponds to the directory where encrypted publications are stored by the License Server (see `storage/filesystem/directory`).
     To expose this storage directory on the Web, the provider may decide to install a reverse-proxy, use a Web drive, use a CDN etc. This is a deployment choice which has nothing to do with this open-source projet.
-    During initial tests (before the License Server is hidden from the Web), this URL may simply be the one described described [here](https://github.com/readium/readium-lcp-server/wiki/License-Server-API#fetch-an-encrypted-publication).
+    During initial tests (before the License Server is hidden from the Web), this URL may simply be the one described described [here](https://github.com/readium/readium-lcp-server/wiki/LCP-License-Server-API#fetch-an-encrypted-publication).
+    The publication (alias content) identifier is inserted in the URL via the variable {publication_id}.
-    Note that the file name of the stored encrypted publications is simply their publication identifier.
-This publication identifier is inserted in the URL via the variable {publication_id}.
+    Note that this is working because the file name of the stored encrypted publications is simply their publication identifier.
   - `status`: optional, templated URL; location of the Status Document associated with a License Document.
     The license identifier is inserted via the variable {license_id}.